gallenc/solent2Public/README.md

 # solent2Public
-Git Repository of java examples for Solent Students for COM504 Object orientated design and development.
+Git Repository of java examples for Solent Students for COM504 Object oriented design and development.

 ## Contents
 The repository contains a number of example projects, weekly exercises and an area for you to create and store your own work during the course 'myPracticeCourseWork'.
 Please read and follow the Getting Started instructions before doing anything else.